cue-lang/cue/doc/tutorial/kubernetes/README.md

 By replacing the service and deployment name with `<Name>` we have changed the definition into a template.
 CUE bind the field name to `Name` as a result.
-During importing we used `metadata.data` as a key for the object names, so we can now set this field to `Name`.
+During importing we used `metadata.name` as a key for the object names, so we can now set this field to `Name`.

 Templates are applied to (are unified with) all entries in the struct in which